-As described earlier, the knowledge of the available energy reserves in each part of the network is important information for sensor networks.
 In this section, we discuss the possibilities of constructing the energy map using prediction-based approaches.
-Basically, each node sends to the monitoring node the parameters of the model that describes its energy drop and the monitoring node uses this information to update locally the information about the available energy in each node.
+Basically, each node sends to the monitoring node the parameters of the model that describes its energy drop and the monitoring node uses this information to update locally the information about the available energy at each node.
 The motivation that guided us to this work is that if a node is able to predict the amount of energy it will spend, it can send this information to the monitoring node and no more energy information will be sent during the period that the model can describe satisfactorily the energy dissipation.
 Then, if a node can efficiently predict the amount of energy it will dissipate in the future time, we can save energy in the process of constructing the energy map of a sensor network.

 In order to predict the dissipated energy, we studied two models.
-In section 4.1., we describe a probabilistic model based on the Markov chains, and, in section 4.2., we present a statistical model in which the energy level is represented by a time series and the ARIMA (Autoregressive Integrated Moving Average) model [Box and Jenkins, 1976] is used to make the predictions.
+In Section 4.1, we describe a probabilistic model based on the Markov chains, and, in Section 4.2, we present a statistical model in which the energy level is represented by a time series and the ARIMA (Autoregressive Integrated Moving Average) model is used to make the predictions.

-4.1.
-Probabilistic Model
+4.1 Probabilistic Model

 In this section, we claim that each sensor node can be modeled by a Markov chain.
-In this case, the node modes of operation are represented by the states of the a Markov chain and the random variables represent the probability of staying in each state in a certain time.
+In this case, the node modes of operation are represented by the states of a Markov chain and the random variables represent the probability of staying at each state in a certain time.
 Then, if each sensor node has M modes of operations, each node will be modeled by a Markov chain with M states.

-Using this model, in each node, we have a sequence of random variables $X_0, X_1, X_2, ...$ that represents its states during the time.
-Then, if $X_n = i$, we say that the sensor node is in mode of operation i at time-step1 n.
-In addition, at each time the node is in state i, there is some fixed probability, P{ij} , that it will next be in state j.
+Using this model, at each node, we have a sequence of random variables $X_0, X_1, X_2, ...$ that represents its states during the time.
+Then, if $X_n = i$, we say that the sensor node is in mode of operation i at time-step3 n.
+In addition, at each time the node is in state i, there is some fixed probability, P{ij} , that the next state will be j.
 This probability can be represented by: $P{ij} = P\{X{m+1} = j | X_m = i\}$.
-We can also define the n-step transition probability, $P{ij}^{(n)}$, that a node presently in state i will be in state j after n additional transitions [Ross, 1998]: $P{ij}^{(n)} = \sum{k=1}^{M} P{ik}^{(r)} P{kj}^{(n-r)}$, for any value of 0 < r < n.
+We can also define the n-step transition probability, $P{ij}^{(n)}$, that a node presently in state i will be in state j after n additional transitions [13]: $P{ij}^{(n)} = \sum{k=1}^{M} P{ik}^{(r)} P{kj}^{(n-r)}, \text{ for any value of } 0 < r < n.$